couchbase/sync_gateway/README.md

 ### Revision

 A CouchDB document is represented by a Couchbase document whose ID starts with `rev:`.
 The rest of the ID is the revision key as found in the `keys` array of a document's `history` object.
-This key is in practice a hex SHA-1 digest of the revision's JSON.
+This key is in practice a base64'd SHA-1 digest of the revision's JSON.

 The contents of a revision document are simply the contents of that revision.
-For maximum reuse, the `_id` and `_rev` properties are not included, although `_deleted` is.
+For maximum reuse, the `_id` and `_rev` properties are not included, although `_deleted` and `_attachments` are.

 Note that revisions are a content-addressable store, in that the document key is derived from the contents.
 This allows revisions with the same contents to be stored only once, saving space.
 This is especially important for use cases like Syncpoint, where a document may be replicated into large numbers of databases.
 As long as all the databases are in the same bucket, each revision of the document will only be stored once.

+### Attachment

+Revisions store attachment metadata in stubbed-out form, with a `"stub":true` property and no data.
+The `digest` property in the metadata is used to look up an attachment body.

+An attachment's body is stored in a Couchbase document whose ID is `att:` followed by the attachment metadata's `digest` property.
+(Attachments are therefore another content-addressable store, with a different namespace, and have the same benefit that a specific file will only ever be stored once no matter how many documents it's attached to.)

+An attachment document's body is _not_ JSON.
+It's simply the raw binary data of the attachment.